raspberrypilearning/comic-character/en/step_8.md

 Open `index.html`.

 **Test:** Click the **Run** button.
-+ Click the prev (<) button on your hero image slider, the image should change.
++ Click the left (<) button on your hero image slider, the image should change.
-+ Click the next (>) button on your hero image slider, the image should change.
++ Click the right (>) button on your hero image slider, the image should change.

 --- /task ---